About Wicked Campers Australia

 Standard excess varies by vehicle class.
 Campervans carry a lower excess than 4WD models.
 Daily reduction options are available.
 The 4WD models carry higher base excess that reflects the off-road coverage — confirm the exact amounts for your chosen vehicle at booking.
 See our campervan insurance guide for how the Australian excess system works.

-How does Wicked compare to Travellers Autobarn and Hippie?
+How does Wicked compare to Travellers Autobarn and Mighty?

 All three target budget and young travellers.
 Wicked has the widest depot network (including Alice Springs and Hobart), the most distinctive fleet personality, and genuine 4WD options.
 Travellers Autobarn has a custom-built automatic model and a longer independent operating history.
-Hippie Campers has thl infrastructure backing at two simple models.
+Mighty Campers brings thl's backing (the same group behind Britz and Maui) across a wider, more standardised fleet of ten models and ten depots — plain, sticker-branded vans rather than full-body art.
 If the 4WD range or the painted livery are important to you, Wicked is the clear choice.

 Who Should Book Wicked Campers